 Second, pharmaceutical companies are immune unless the victim was denied compensation from VICP or the company could have designed a safer vaccine (i.e. a design defect).

 The Case centered on Section 22(b)(1) of the NCVIA.
 The plaintiffs argued that Section 22(b)(1) only shielded drug companies from design defects that are unavoidable, as in, no safer alternative.
-They also argued that shielding drug companies from liability remove an incentive to improve safety in the design process.
+They also argued that shielding drug companies from liability removes an incentive to improve safety in the design process.

 The defendant argued that this would lead to a nonsensical conclusion because drug company liability effectively remains unchanged.
 The defendant further argued Section 22(b)(1) goes on to explore specific situations involving vaccines, which indicate that Congress intended to exclude manufacturing and warning defects from immunity but not design defects.